alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 **Medium-term**: Multi-gameweek transfer planning (sequential optimisation).
 Benchmark against top 10K manager strategies.
 Automate more of the weekly workflow.

-**The ambition**: a system that can reason about FPL at the level of a top player not just crunch numbers, but understand when to take risks, when to play safe, when to go differential.
+**The ambition**: a system that can reason about FPL at the level of a top player: not just crunch numbers, but understand when to take risks, when to play safe, when to go differential.

 I don't know if I'll get there.
 But I'm building in (semi-)public, so you can follow along.